IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-26-fuerteventura.md

 {%- assign name = 'Fuerteventura' -%}
 {%- include travel-country-map.html -%}

 The second island I visited was Fuerteventura.
-It is not only more deserted than Lanzarote, it's also more deserty.
+It is not only more deserted than Lanzarote, it's also more _deserty_.
 <center></center>

 {%- assign name = 'Corralejo' -%}